apache/drill/_docs/connect-a-data-source/080-drill-default-input-format.md

   1. Navigate to the Drill Web UI at `<drill_node_ip_address>:8047`.
 The Drillbit process must be running on the node before you connect to the Drill Web UI.
   2. Select **Storage** in the toolbar.
-  3. Click **Update** next to the file system for which you want to define a default input format for a workspace.
+  3. Click **Update** next to the storage plugin for which you want to define a default input format for a workspace.
-  4. In the Configuration area, locate the workspace for which you would like to define the default input format, and change the `defaultInputFormat` attribute to any of the supported file types.
+  4. In the Configuration area, locate the workspace, and change the `defaultInputFormat` attribute to any of the supported file types.

      **Example**